Falkland Islands Museum & National Trust

 Photo: Alison Barton

-It seemed like the entire population of Stanley turned out to watch these giants dominate the sky on Saturday morning.
+The entire population of Stanley turned out to watch these giants dominate the sky on Saturday morning.
 Those present will most likely never see this again – a Chinook carrying a Sea King – it can only be described as spectacular and for many, a very emotional moment.
 The Sea King, described as ‘the sound of safety’ by many, has been a reassuring sight – and sound – in our skies for many years.

 The Sea King SAR helicopter is our most recent and largest ever donation.
 Sadly, without a home to go to, we need to keep her in storage until we are able to provide her and the other larger items in our collection a proper home.
-We have launched a Just Giving page in the hope to raising at least some of the funds we require for this project.

-Thank you to the MoD for the gifting of this helicopter and especially to Commander British Forces, Commodore Darren Bone for bringing this all to fruition.
+Thank you to the MoD for the gifting of the helicopter and especially to Commander British Forces, Commodore Darren Bone for bringing this all to fruition.
 With thanks also to the MoD for supplying us with the following information.

 XZ593 was built in 1978 and retired on 31st March 2016.
 One of 344 built under licence by Westland, she replaced the Westland Whirlwind HAR10 and later the Wessex Helicopter.